This article describes the steps to install and use Yarn on Ubuntu Linux.

 After that, the script will create a basic package.json file containing the information you provided above.

-If you want to upgrade dependencies, simply run the commands below for each of the packages and versions you want to upgrade or update.
+If you want to upgrade dependencies, simply run the commands below for each package and version you want to upgrade or update.

 yarn upgrade yarn upgrade [package_name] yarn upgrade [package_name]@[version_or_tag]